GabrielleEaston/rails_from_scratch_101/README.md

 Looking at your file / folder structure again, you should see that a new file has appeared: `schema.rb`.
 Click on this and take a look at the tables that have been generated for your User and Post models.
 Thanks Rails!

+## More Model Stuff!

+To help our `password_digest` field work correctly, let's take a moment to add the `bcrypt` gem to our file.
+Thankfully, Rails already knows we'll probably want this, so all we have to do is go to the `Gemfile` and find `bcrypt`.
+It should currently be commented out.
+Simply uncomment it.
+Then, go to the terminal and type `bundle install`.
+This command re-installs the gems in your gemfile, so bcrypt will now be added.

 Next, open the `app` folder and navigate to the `models` folder.
-Open `post.rb` and make sure you see the following code:
+Open `post.rb` and add the following code (some of it may have been added already by default).
+The `has_secure_password` line in our User model makes sure that our bcrypt gem works:

 ```
 class Post < ApplicationRecord